-The Recipe: The perfect companion for a cozy night in, try this cheesy stuffed giant pasta shells recipe.
-Those giant shells are called conchiglione and they are perfect for holding the cheesy mixture of ricotta, parmesan, and egg that this recipe calls for.
+The Recipe: These cheesy stuffed giant pasta shells are perfect for a cozy night in.
+The shells are called conchiglie and are perfect for holding the cheesy mixture of ricotta, parmesan, and egg that this recipe calls for.
 Serve with a green bitter salad to complete the meal.

 The Recipe: Warm up with a bowl of this baked turkey sausage and mascarpone stuffed shell pasta.
 Instead of a traditional ricotta cheese filling, the large shell pasta is stuffed with mascarpone (a kind of Italian cream cheese).
 Marinara sauce, basil, oregano, and parmesan cheese bring traditional Italian flavors together in this hearty and satisfying dish.